Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Regaari flinched just a little.
 Daar had already turned and was walking away when Regaari spoke again.

-"I’ll...look into your concerns.
+"I’ll... look into your concerns.
 See what I can do about addressing them," he promised.

 "...Thank you, cousin."
 Daar replied.